How to Make Shortbread

 How to Make Kunun Tamba (Yadda Ake Kunun Tamba)

 Kunun Tamba is usually called Finger Millet Porridge in English.
-It is made using finger millet (Eleusine coracana L.) which is an important millet grown extensively in various regions of India and Africa, constitutes a staple food for a large segment of the...
+It is made using finger millet (Eleusine coracana L.) which is an important millet grown extensively in various regions of India and Africa and constitutes a staple food for a large segment of the...

 Sponge cake (or yellow cake) is a soft, spongy, and delicious cake with a brownish outer surface and a whitish inner surface.
-This is made with lots of egg, sugar, and flour and I’ll be telling you how to make sponge cake recipe.
-Ingredients 1 cup of flour3...
+This is made with lots of eggs, sugar, and flour, and I’ll be walking you through the sponge cake recipe.
+Equipment for Making Sponge Cake...

-How to Make Banana Bread Recipe in 12 Easy Steps
+How to Make Banana Bread in 12 Easy Steps

-How to Make Banana Bread Recipe in 12 Easy Steps
+How to Make Banana Bread in 12 Easy Steps

 Do you ever get bored of the same old bakery bread?
 Do you ever want to try something new with bread?
 If this thought has run through your mind, then how to make banana bread recipe is for you!
 Too often, I find bread to be bland and I tend to crave something new and...